-We rely on third parties to manufacture our clinical product supplies, and we may have to rely on third parties to produce and process our product candidates, if approved.
+We rely on third parties to manufacture our clinical product supplies, and we may have to rely on third parties to produce and process our product candidates, if approved.\

-ALLO-501A, ALLO-501A, ALLO-715 and ALLO-647 are manufactured in the United States by our CMOs, and we manage all other aspects of the supply, including planning, CMO oversight, disposition and distribution logistics.
-Servier has been responsible for UCART19 manufacturing, and experienced UCART19 supply issues that limited its ability to recruit new patients in the past.
+Our product candidates are manufactured in the United States by our CMOs, and we manage all other aspects of the supply, including planning, CMO oversight, disposition and distribution logistics.
+In the past, Servier was responsible for UCART19 manufacturing, and experienced UCART19 supply issues that limited its ability to recruit new patients in the past.
 There can be no assurance that we will not experience supply or manufacturing issues in the future.

-While we have leased space to build a manufacturing facility, we must currently rely on outside vendors to manufacture supplies and process our product candidates.
+While we are in the process of developing our own manufacturing facility for cell therapies, we must currently rely on outside vendors to manufacture supplies and process our product candidates.
 We do not have long-term agreements in place with CMOs for the manufacture of our cell therapies or of ALLO-647.
 If we are unable to contract with CMOs on acceptable terms or at all, our clinical development program would be delayed and our business would be significantly harmed.